Mountaineer Food Bank Mobile Food Pantry schedule announced - NewsBreak

 WEST VIRGINIA ( LOOTPRESS) – The Mountaineer Food Bank has released the upcoming week’s schedule for its Mobile Food Pantry.

-Stops in Preston County, Jefferson County, and several others will comprise the Mobile Food Pantry schedule for the upcoming week.
+Stops in Boone County, McDowell County, and several others will comprise the Mobile Food Pantry schedule for the upcoming week.

 Mountaineer Food Bank announced that distribution times for the Mobile Food Pantry have changed, and that distribution will now take place between the hours of 11:00am and 12:30pm.